Beekeeping Associations can be great places to meet and learn about beekeeping, share tips and

 ‘Natural Beekeeping’ methods.

-opinion, and may vary according to your own ideas.
-But here are a few ideas of mine – how many
+Here are a few ideas of mine – how many

 boxes does your beekeeping association tick?

 - Supports good husbandry practice and training, such as disease identification and risk minimisation.